mintproject/mic/docs/model_configuration/10-step8.md

 IMPORTANT: type "exit" and then upload your Model Component
 ```

 MIC will ask permission to create a folder, which will be placed under `executions` in the `mic` folder.
 MIC tested whether the execution of the model component finished successfully and whether the expected output (`output.txt`) was generated.
-After inspecing the result in `tmp/mint/mic/executions/06_25_04_47_52` and confirming that the output is correct, we conclude that the component is ready for publication
+After inspecing the result in `tmp/mint/mic/executions/06_25_04_47_52` and confirming that the output is correct, we conclude that the component is ready for publication.
+We type `exit` to exit the MIC environment.

 ### Expected result
-A successful test of the candidate model component.
+A successful test of the candidate model component. **After you are done,  type `exit` to exit the MIC container and return to your desktop for the final step**.

 ### Help command
 ```bash